-Our amended and restated certificate of incorporation and amended and restated bylaws provide that our shareholders may adopt, amend and repeal our amended and restated bylaws at any regular or special meeting of shareholders by a vote of at least 662/3% of the voting power of our outstanding voting stock, provided the notice of intention to adopt, amend or repeal the amended and restated bylaws has been included in the notice of that meeting.
-Our amended and restated certificate of incorporation also confers on our board of directors the power to adopt, amend or repeal our amended and restated bylaws with the affirmative vote of a majority of the directors then in office.
+Our amended and restated certificate of incorporation and amended and restated bylaws provide that our shareholders may adopt, amend and repeal our amended and restated bylaws at any regular or special meeting of shareholders by a vote of at least $66^2/3\%$ of the voting power of our outstanding voting stock, provided the notice of intention to adopt, amend or repeal the amended and restated bylaws has been included in the notice of that meeting.
+Our amended and restated certificate of incorporation also confers on our board of directors the power to adopt, amend or repeal our amended and restated bylaws with the affirmative vote of a majority of the directors present at a meeting at which a quorum is present.

-As discussed above under "-Preferred Stock," our amended and restated certificate of incorporation authorizes our board of directors, without the approval of our shareholders, to provide for the issuance of all or any shares of our preferred stock in one or more series and to determine the designation, powers, preferences and relative, participating, optional or other special rights, and the qualifications, limitations or restrictions applicable to any of those rights, including dividend rights, voting rights, conversion or exchange rights, terms of redemption and liquidation preferences, of each series.
+As discussed above under "-Preferred Stock," our amended and restated certificate of incorporation authorizes our board of directors, without the approval of our shareholders, to provide for the issuance of all or any shares of our preferred stock in one or more series and to determine the designation, powers, preferences and relative participating, optional or other special rights, if any, and any qualifications, limitations or restrictions applicable to any of those rights, including dividend rights, voting rights, conversion or exchange rights, terms of redemption and liquidation preferences, of each series.
 The issuance of shares of our preferred stock or rights to purchase shares of our preferred stock could discourage an unsolicited acquisition proposal.
 In addition, under some circumstances, the issuance of preferred stock could adversely affect the voting power of our common shareholders.